 To find books in the Library when the title is known, you can search the title in the Library Catalogue

-Use the call number to find the book on the shelves and you can place a request if the book is out on loan or at another campus
+If it is a physical book, use the call number to find the book on the shelves and you can place a request in Get it section.

 You are required to include the call number for each book with its reference.
 Please speak to your tutor if you are using an ebook.